ziaconsulting/alfresco-bulk-export/README.md

 # Prerequisites #
 Please make sure you are running a version of Alfresco that the tool has been developed for.
 As of the time of writing, the tool has been tested on alfresco 5.0, it should work on Alfresco v4.0+.
 The tool uses Java 1.7 features so will not work on versions of alfresco that do not support at least java 1.7.

+# Installation Steps #
+The following steps describe how to download and install the Alfresco Bulk Filesystem Import Tool:

+  1. Download the latest AMP file containing the tool from [Release](https://github.com/vprince1/alfresco-bulk-export/blob/master/alfresco-bulk-export/target/bulkexport-0.0.7.amp)
+  2. Shutdown your Alfresco instance
+  3. Make a backup of the original alfresco.war file.
+On Tomcat, this is located in ${ALFRESCO\_HOME}/tomcat/webapps
+  4. Use the Alfresco [Module Management Tool](http://wiki.alfresco.com/wiki/Module_Management_Tool) to install the AMP file obtained in step 1
+  5. Restart Alfresco, watching the log carefully for errors

 # Usage #
 Alfresco bulk export can be used using the the webscript UI or a webscript without a UI
 # Method 1 - UI webscript #